-You’ll have a different choice if you are planning for a honeymoon cruising in the tropics than a person planning to hang out at a high-end beach resort.
+You’ll have a different choice if you plan for a honeymoon cruising in the tropics than a person planning to hang out at a high-end beach resort.
 Although you should keep your clothes light and casual, here is an exact packing list of what to bring on a Jamaica vacation:

 This means that you need several bathing suits with you.
-One-piece swimsuits can be ideal in helping you optimize packing space.
-For men, a Calvin Klein 7-inch Waist Swim Trunk will be perfect.
+One-piece swimsuits are ideal for optimizing packing space.

 See Related: Best Travel Shorts for Warm Climates

-Cover-Ups for Ladies
+16. Cover-Ups for Ladies

 It’s an essential clothing item on your packing list.
-Also, there are numerous dresses that can serve the same purpose as cover-ups and still portray the desired style.
+These dresses can serve the same purpose as cover-ups and still portray the desired style.

-Flip Flops or Sandals
+17. Flip Flops or Sandals

-Casual T-Shirts and Shorts
+19. Casual T-Shirts and Shorts